Abishek-samraj/SocialRobotDesignPortfolio/README.md

 - **Small design elements (e.g., a bucket or spike) lead to vastly different interpretations.**
 - Players brought their own assumptions and cultural lenses into the redesign.
-- This game made misunderstandings visible early—**before** they became embedded in physical prototypes.
+- This game made misunderstandings visible early **before** they became embedded in physical prototypes.
 - Sketching ROSE allowed us to experiment with roles like cleaner, protector, and care-assistant across multiple scenarios.